kaisenlinux/manpages-dev/category/Backup/rsync.md

               See the FILTER RULES section for detailed information on this option.

        --exclude-from=FILE
               This option is related to the --exclude option, but it specifies a FILE that contains exclude patterns (one per line).
-Blank lines in the file and lines starting with  ';' or '#' are ignored.
+Blank lines in the file are ignored, as  are  whole- line comments that start with ';' or '#' (filename rules that contain those characters are unaffected).

               If FILE is '-', the list will be read from standard input.

        --include=PATTERN
               This option is a simplified form of the --filter option that defaults to an include rule and does not allow the full rule-parsing syntax of normal filter rules.